apache/trafficcontrol/docs/source/api/federations_id_deliveryservices_id.rst

 ``DELETE``
 ==========
-Removes a Delivery Service from a federation.
-A Delivery Service cannot be removed from a federation if it is the only Delivery Service assigned to said federation
+Removes a :term:`Delivery Service` from a federation.
+A :term:`Delivery Service` cannot be removed from a federation if it is the only :term:`Delivery Service` assigned to said federation

 :Auth.
 Required: Yes
 :Roles Required: "admin"